 The hooks on a buck are often where they pick up a lot of their length.
 A wide, deep hook is what you are looking for.
 The hook should come back down about a third of the height.
 But there are always exceptions.
 Some of the bigger bucks I have seen initially you wouldn’t think are that big.
 They don’t have much height to them but instead have a massive hook that comes back down over half the height.
 Again you need to take into consideration the body size in your assessment.
 Think again of the lanky teenager that’s no quite filled out yet.
 I had a disappointing experience of taking a younger animal which exhibited all the traits horn wise of an excellent buck.
 What I failed to do was assess his body size and ended up with a younger animal that likely would have gone on to be an absolute monster.Two good chamois bucks.
 1 is a 9 1/2" and 2 is a 10".
 Note that the hook appears to come down about a third of the overall height.
 Buck 1 is a 10 1/2 character trophy with one horn.
 He has a small hook but massive height compared with the 10" buck beside him.
 A buck I misjudged as an older animal due to the dimensions of his horns.
 He is only 8".
 Note how large his eye socket appears.
 I think he could have been a monster.
 The comparison between a buck and a doe.
 Note the lack of mas and hook on the doe.

-Once again there’s the odd character trophy to pick up.
-In chamois, these usually are the one horned bucks.
+Once again there’s the odd character trophy to think about, with chamois these usually are the one horned bucks.
 They may have lost it either to a fall, or more likely (at least on the coast) horn rot.
 I have one on the shelf that goes 10 ½” but only has one horn.
 Interestingly he is very high with a small hook.

 The author with a mature stag showing solid timber, length and tines.
 The pedicles appear low and more toward the side of the head.
 Note the left antler lacks length in the bez and the rear royal, possibly from an injury.
 A close up of the same stag showing pedicle height and size